This is an updated article originally written in 2020.

-Last week, the DOW plunged a hefty 200 points, or thereabouts.
-This raised a few eyebrows in the financial community and had the rest of the masses furiously monitoring their portfolios.
+Back in early 2020, the DOW plunged in the wake of an oil war and concerns about COVID-19.
+This did more than raise a few eyebrows in the financial community and had the rest of the masses furiously racing back to monitor their portfolios.

-These incidents are a reminder of the fickle nature of the stock market.
+These market incidents, which tend to occur every few years, are a reminder of the fickle nature of the stock market and crypto markets.
 But let’s face it, we’ve become somewhat accustomed to these events as part of a cycle.

 “To sum up, you’re not investing in the stock market, you’re speculating.”